DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 ### 6. Access ODM services

-In a real enterprise use-case, to access the mycompany.com domain name, you will have to deal with [Google Managed Certificate](https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs) and [Google Cloud DNS](https://cloud.google.com/dns).
+In a real enterprise use case, to access the mycompany.com domain name, you have to deal with [Google Managed Certificate](https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs) and [Google Cloud DNS](https://cloud.google.com/dns).

-In this trial, we are using a self-signed certificate.
+In this trial, we use a self-signed certificate.
 So, there is no extra charge like certificate and domain purchase.
-We just have to manage a configuration to simulate the mycompany.com access.
+We only have to manage a configuration to simulate the mycompany.com access.

-- Get the EXTERNAL-IP using the command line:
+- Get the EXTERNAL-IP with the command line:

   ```
   kubectl get ingress <release>-odm-ingress -o jsonpath='{.status.loadBalancer.ingress[].ip}'